spinhalf-com/recipe_manager/readme.md

 # Sample Gousto Recipe Manager

 This application is a demo RESTful API allowing CRUD operations to be performed upon a table holding recipe information, and to save user ratings against a recipe record, making JSON responses to all requests.
 It is written for the Lumen framework (version 5.4x).
 Lumen was chosen as it is the preferred framework for Gousto's microservices architecture.
-[Lumen website](http://lumen.laravel.com/docs)
+[Lumen website here](http://lumen.laravel.com/docs)

-##Installation Requirements
+## Installation Requirements

 You will need a web server environment running PHP 7.0, Apache or Nginx, including the sqlite extensions for PHP.
 There is no need to setup a database connection as the data is included in the file ./database/database.sqlite.

-##Setup Guide
+## Setup Guide

  1  Clone this repository to an appropriate location on your webserver environment.